History of the foreign relations of the United Kingdom: Henry VIII

 King Henry VIII (reigned 1509–1547) paid special attention to expanding the English Navy, to protect the rapidly expanding merchant fleet.
 He also commissioned privateers from the merchant fleets to act as auxiliary warships that captured and resold enemy merchant ships.
-Some of his foreign and religious policy revolved around annulling his marriage to Catherine of Aragon in 1533 despite the opposition of Pope Clement VII—his solution was to remove the Church of England from the pope's authority, thereby launching the English Reformation.
+Some of his foreign and religious policy revolved around annulling his marriage to Catherine of Aragon in 1533 despite the opposition of Pope Clement VII — his solution was to remove the Church of England from the pope's authority, thereby launching the English Reformation.

 In 1510, France, with a fragile alliance with the Holy Roman Empire in the League of Cambrai, was winning a war against the Republic of Venice.
-Henry renewed his father's friendship with Louis XII of France, and signed a pact with King Ferdinand of Spain.
+Henry renewed his father's friendship with Louis XII of France, and signed a pact with his father-in-law King Ferdinand of Spain.
 After Pope Julius II created the anti-French Holy League in October 1511, Henry followed Spain's lead and brought England into the new League.
 An initial joint Anglo-Spanish attack was planned for the spring to recover Aquitaine for England, the start of making Henry's dreams of ruling France a reality.
 The attack failed and it strained the Anglo-Spanish alliance.
 Nevertheless, the French were pushed out of Italy soon after, and the alliance survived, with both parties keen to win further victories over the French.